RepAdapt/selective_sweeps_pipeline/README.md

 A pipeline for scanning all genes of a species to detect signals of selective sweeps, based on OmegaPlus.

-# DO NOT USE YET, STILL UNDER DEVELOPMENT
 It can be run on any Linux system without job scheduler (by removing the SLURM syntax at the top of the omegaplus_pipeline.sh script), or can be deployed to any HPC.